 You will need regular follow-up to make sure the treatment is working.
 Regular blood tests, weight checks and urine tests can also find side effects before they become serious.

 Some children and adolescents taking Glivec may have slower than normal growth.
 Growth will be monitored at regular visits by your doctor.

-Make sure you use a method of contraception to prevent pregnancy during treatment with Glivec.
+Make sure you use a method of contraception to prevent pregnancy during treatment with Glivec and for 15 days after ending treatment.
 Tell your doctor immediately if you become pregnant while you are taking this medicine.